The '9-1-1: Lone Star' Showrunner Just Dropped a Big Detail About Carlos and T.K.'s Wedding

 How can I watch and stream 9-1-1: Lone Star?

-When 9-1-1: Lone Star premieres later this fall, you can watch season 4 on Fox whether that’s on your TV, the Fox site or Fox app.
+When 9-1-1: Lone Star premieres this winter, you can watch season 4 on Fox whether that’s on your TV, the Fox site or Fox app.
 Just remember to have your TV provider login details on hand to start watching right away.

-Streaming services like streaming service like YouTube TV, Hulu + Live TV and fuboTV also allow you to tune in to new episodes of the Austin-based series in real-time.
+Streaming services like YouTube TV, Hulu + Live TV and fuboTV also allow you to tune in to new episodes of the Austin-based series in real time.
 If you don’t have a login yet, you can try the mentioned platforms with a free seven-day trial before committing to a monthly subscription.

 Alternatively, you can catch up on 9-1-1: Lone Star the next day when Hulu makes new episodes available.
 The streaming service offers a 30-day free trial and a plan starts at $6.99 afterward.
-Carlos and T.K. will be exchanging vows in the near future but in the meantime you can go down memory lane by watching seasons 1, 2 and 3.
+While we wait for Carlos and T.K. to exchange vows, you can go down memory lane by watching seasons 1, 2 and 3.

 You Might Also Like